 It seems like everything computer is now done through browsers, whether it’s Internet Explorer, Safari, Opera, Chrome, or Mozilla.
 You may have noticed in the past couple of years that you can add video conferencing to the list.
 If you’ve used, for example, Yahoo’s Instant Messenger Video Chat feature you know what we’re talking about.
 Skype is another even more familiar manifestation of this growing phenomenon.

 This capability is another in a series of outgrowths of what is known as WebRTC.
 What is WebRTC, you ask?
-It stands for Web Real Time Communications.
-In essence, it means using your browser that we are all familiar with to communicate in real time with your peeps.
+It stands for Web Real-Time Communications.
+In essence, it means using your browser that we are all familiar with to communicate in real-time with your peeps.
 In a sign that, while having been around for some time as a vaporware concept it is finally beginning to realize the promise its early proponents envisioned, a new cooly-cool lingo tag has sprung up for it: Webified Communications.
-This “webification” of communications appears to be next logical enhancement to UC (Unified Communications.)
+This “webification” of communications appears to be the next logical enhancement to UC (Unified Communications.)

 Even staid old PhoneSuite has embraced webification with its VoiceWare Browser Console and Browser Configuration interfaces.
 You may also have noticed most email apps now give the option for viewing in a web page.

 WebRTC had its semi-official genesis in May 2011, when Google (who else?) announced an open-source project for browser-based communications.
 As is the SOP, this got the ball rolling as far as getting the standardization process started through the IETF (Internet Engineering Task Force) and the W3C (World Wide Web Consortium.)
 So far Google’s Chrome and Mozilla’s Firefox have been leading the charge in embracing the standards natively.